 IT incident management process

 Documentation enables IT staff to find previously unseen and recurring incident trends and address them.
-If a temporary workaround is in place, once the disruption to end users is mitigated, the staff can develop a long-term fix for the issue.
+If a temporary workaround is in place, once the disruption to end users is mitigated, IT staff can develop a long-term fix for the issue.

 A common framework to understand IT incident management is through analyzing the ITIL process.
 ITIL, trademarked by Axelos, is a widely used ITSM framework.
-ITIL incident management uses a workflow for efficient resolution: incident identification, logging, categorization, prioritization, response, diagnosis, escalation, resolution and recovery, and then closure.
+ITIL incident management uses a workflow for efficient resolution: incident identification, logging, categorization, prioritization, response, diagnosis, escalation, resolution and recovery, and closure.